 “At AGRA, we believe that investing in agriculture through stronger partnerships is the surest path to reducing poverty, creating jobs and transforming economies in Africa,” said Dr. Agnes Kalibata, AGRA President as she hosted the AWF delegation led by AWF President, Kaddu Sebunya.

-“At AWF, we work to ensure that wild life and wild lands are part of our modern Africa and that they continue supporting agriculture which has become a critical engine for Africa’s economic transformation,” said Kaddu.
+He said, “AWF works to ensure that wild life and wild lands are part of our modern Africa and that they continue supporting agriculture which has become a critical engine for Africa’s economic transformation."

+It is vital to protect the delicate balance between agriculture and the environment.
 “Some of the ecosystem services that are crucial to agriculture include, for example, water provisioning, soil and its nutrients and pollination services offered by bees and other pollinators.
-Acknowledging this inexplicable link between agriculture and the environment, we welcome the partnership with AGRA,” he added.
+Acknowledging this inexplicable link between agriculture and the environment, we welcome the partnership with AGRA,” added Sebunya.